olneyhymn/waiting-tables/content/post/welcome_to_waiting_tables.md

 Are you a pastor, church leader, volunteer coordinator, or just a member looking to serve more effectively?
 This biweekly podcast is for you.
 The first episode is coming soon, so <a href="#subscribe">sign up for our newsletter today</a>, and we’ll notify you when it’s released.

 We are taking suggestions for topics to discuss on the show.
-Whether you’re looking for a comparison of nursery pagers or suggested policies for counting your weekly collection, <a href="mailto:{{ .Site.Params.email }">we want to hear how we can help you</a>.
+Whether you’re looking for a comparison of nursery pagers or suggested policies for counting your weekly collection, <a href="mailto:tim@waiting-tables.com">we want to hear how we can help you</a>.

 We are looking for guests for the podcast!
 Would you like to come on and talk about how you’ve solved logistical problems at your church?
-Do you want to come on and talk about your product designed to help churches? <a href="mailto:{{ .Site.Params.email }">Please drop us a line!</a>
+Do you want to come on and talk about your product designed to help churches? <a href="mailto:tim@waiting-tables.com">Please drop us a line!</a>